ClonedOne/pandalog_investigator/readme.md

                             provide a list of log files or leave blank for all.

+The Investigator can be used alone.
+However if provided with the results of the [Investigator plugin](https://github.com/ClonedOne/panda_plugins_c1) for PANDA, the Investigator will be able to identify more sandbox detection techniques.

 ####Known issues

 There is a small issue with the logging function.